marulka/android-utils/documentation.md

 	Debug.warn("MyActivity", "The table with the same name already exists.");
 }
 ```
 Using two String parameters, the method logic will print out a debug information as a Warning message in the Android system log.
-This will makes the problematic point of the code to highlight itself in the LogCat, which increases your chances to spot the issue and to fix this bug much faster.
+This will makes the problematic point of the code to highlights itself in the LogCat, which increases your chances to spot the issue and to fix this bug much faster.
 Example:
 ```log
 "03-09 19:21:18.320: W/MyActivity(30116): The table with the same name already exists."
 ```